ubais7/Logrhythm-SRPs/WIndows IR/readme.md

 The minimal recommended if your AIE hit something malicious on a host :
  - ipconfig
  - netstat ( -an , -rn )
- - cmd time /t
- - cmd date /t
  - netstat -abno
  - tasklist
  - tasklist /v
+ - net user
+ - query user
  Running services, local accounts, patch checks  all can be executed :)  - Keeping it open for the hunter

  These are expected to produce bit bigger outputs